sample-aiml-security-assessment

 A: All assessment data remains entirely within your AWS account:

-Q: What IAM permissions does the assessment role need?
+Q: What IAM permissions does the framework need?

 Q: Is this assessment sufficient for compliance requirements (SOC 2, HIPAA, and similar)?